Author of Teen Paranormal Fiction

 Sure, we have almost daily bear sightings, and I’ve stumbled to within metres of a juvenile black bear foraging for berries.
 They’re not the vicious murder machines Hollywood makes them out to be, as long as you steer clear of the mama with her cubs.

 But bears aside, mountain life agrees with me far more than city life did.
-I thought I’d miss my walks to the coffee shop, or the fact I could just walk to the grocery store to pick up milk should we run low.
+I thought I’d miss my walks to the coffee shop, or the fact I could just walk to the grocery store to pick up milk on my lunch break.
 “Whatever am I going to do!”
 I thought to myself.
 “We’ll have to stock the fridge and freezer, I’ll have to make my own coffee, I can’t just walk to the mall during my lunch break.”

 Downtown Coquitlam from Lafarge Lake (photo: Rissa Renae)